 Scope and Contents The collection includes copies of early Olmsted planning documents and early photographs of the community.
 The bulk of the collection is organizational records of the community association, including: newsletters, meeting books, membership directories, scrapbooks, newspaper articles, reports, association correspondence, maps, and presentation boards for various community projects.

-Scope and Contents A collection of documents and program materials from Empower Baltimore Management Corporation's 19-year existence.
-The collection includes documents and materials related to workforce development, job creation, neighborhood empowerment and revitalization, and evaluations for the programs.
+Scope and Contents This collection documents the activities of the Empower Baltimore Management Corporation and its 19-year existence in Baltimore, Maryland spanning 1988 to 2013.
+The collection includes 78 linear feet of documents and program materials related to workforce development, job creation, neighborhood empowerment and revitalization, and evaluations for the programs.

 Collection — Multiple Containers

 Scope and Contents Correspondence subcommittee minutes and reports, cartographic records, case files, consultant reports, federal grant applications, survey returns, special project files, general files, housekeeping records, and photographic slides.